Posterior cerebral artery: Development

 The prenatal development of the posterior cerebral arteries in the fetus comes relatively late and arises from the fusion of several embryonic vessels near the caudal ends of the posterior communicating arteries supplying the mesencephalon and diencephalon.
-The PCA begins as such, as a continuation of the PCommA in the fetus with only 10–30% of fetuses having a prominent basilar origin.
+The PCA thus begins as a continuation of the PCommA in the fetus with only 10–30% of fetuses showing a prominent basilar origin.

-The fetal carotid origin of the PCA usually regresses as the vertebral and basilar arteries develop with the PCommA reducing is size.
+The fetal carotid origin of the PCA usually regresses as the vertebral and basilar arteries develop with the posterior communicating artery reducing in size.
 In most adults, the PCA sources from the anterior portion of the basilar artery.
-Only about 19% of adults retain PCommA dominance of the PCA with 72% having dominant basilar origin, and the rest having either equal prominence between PCommA and basilar artery, or a single exclusive source.
+About 19% of adults retain PCommA dominance of the PCA, with 72% having dominant basilar origin, and the rest having either equal prominence between PCommA and basilar artery, or a single exclusive source.